Take a look around my craft area and check out my favorite craft room storage ideas!

 The hutch came with two drawers at the bottom, one of which came divided.
 This is perfect for my sewing notions like Velcro, elastic, and bias tape.
 I did put child safety locks on my drawers.
 It was sad to put them on my new piece of furniture, but when I bought this, my kids were toddlers and so curious I didn’t want to take any chances!
 I’m hoping I can remove them without causing too much damage – we’ll see!

-This 20-drawer organizer thats sits next to my craft cupboard gets so much use!
+This 20-drawer organizer cart thats sits next to my craft cabinet gets so much use!
 There are so many different versions of these same style of organizers available in craft stores and on Amazon.
 I chose this gray one but I love the colorful version!

 The left side of the organizer holds supplies like paper, ink, tape, glue, and felt.
 Sheets 0f 9″x12″ felt fit perfectly in the drawers.
 I love having my printer paper right next to the printer, especially because I switch a lot between regular printer paper and the 110lb card stock I use for most of my printable crafts.